 Often times, our marriages follow the same unfortunate trajectory.
-At first, when we have nothing but each other, we focus intently on the important essential building blocks of a healthy marriage.
+At first, when we have nothing but each other, we focus intently on the important essential building blocks of a happy marriage.
 But as our relationship continues forward, less important things begin to accumulate and distract us from the very keys to a successful marriage.

 As a result, we start to worry more about the appraisal value of our home than the value of our relationship.
 We check the health of our retirement account far more often than the health of our marriage.
 We spend more time taking care of the car in our garage than the other person in our bedroom.
 And the maintenance of our physical possessions dominates our evenings and weekends, when the maintenance of our relationship should be taking precedent.

 Nonessential possessions begin to accumulate and demand our money, energy, and precious time.
 As a result, we have little left over for the very elements that make our marriages work.

 Those who experience a fulfilled marriage from beginning to end intentionally limit selfish distractions and accumulation.
 They realize a nice home, fast car, or bloated retirement account may appear nice to have, but in the end, do not make a successful marriage.
 And if not kept in proper perspective, they actually begin to distract us from it.